Experience nature and outdoor activities in Ottawa

 Ottawa honours its national heritage and breathes life into its lush surroundings in these historic parks:

-• Confederation Park was established in 1967 when Canada celebrated its 100th birthday.
-It’s a quiet sanctuary within the city which also hosts major cultural events such as the Ottawa International Jazz Festival
+Established in 1967 to celebrate Canada’s its 100th birthday, Confederation Park is a quiet sanctuary within the city.
+In addition to being a green escape, it also hosts major cultural events such as the Ottawa International Jazz Festival.

-• Major’s Hill Park is downtown near museums, galleries and the bustling ByWard Market.
-Explore its 5.06 acres of parkland by foot or bike and see scores of diverse species of trees, many dating back to ancient forests.
-You’ll also enjoy unmatched views of historic Ottawa architecture.
+Located downtown near museums, galleries and the bustling ByWard Market, Major’s Hill Park spans 5.06 acres of scenic parkland.
+Walk or bike among diverse tree species—many dating to ancient forests—and enjoy unmatched views of Ottawa’s historic architecture.

 View a multitude of tulips